Ethylene: Uses

 Major industrial reactions of ethylene include in order of scale: 1) polymerization, 2) oxidation, 3) halogenation and hydrohalogenation, 4) alkylation, 5) hydration, 6) oligomerization, and 7) hydroformylation.
 In the United States and Europe, approximately 90% of ethylene is used to produce ethylene oxide, ethylene dichloride, ethylbenzene and polyethylene.
 Most of the reactions with ethylene are electrophilic addition.

+It is also used in the production of mustard gas (Bis(2-chloroethyl)sulfide) by the addition of sulfur dichloride (SCl2) to ethylene.

 Main industrial uses of ethylene.
 Clockwise from the upper right: its conversions to ethylene oxide, precursor to ethylene glycol; to ethylbenzene, precursor to styrene; to various kinds of polyethylene; to ethylene dichloride, precursor to vinyl chloride.

 Polymerization

 Polyethylene production uses more than half of the world's ethylene supply.
 Polyethylene, also called polyethene and polythene, is the world's most widely used plastic.
 It is primarily used to make films in packaging, carrier bags and trash liners.
 Linear alpha-olefins, produced by oligomerization (formation of short-chain molecules) are used as precursors, detergents, plasticisers, synthetic lubricants, additives, and also as co-monomers in the production of polyethylenes.